 AN ELLIPTICAL LIFE

-In this terrifying and beautiful new memoir, The Story of a Life, Aharon Appelfeld does more than tell his life story (although, with his elliptical style, which can be rather like a narrative form of Swiss cheese, it sometimes seems as if he does less than that, too): The Israeli writer and Holocaust survivor battles history itself.
+In this terrifying and beautiful new memoir, The Story of a Life, Aharon Appelfeld does more than tell his life story (although, with his elliptical style, which can be rather like a narrative form of Swiss cheese, it sometimes seems as if he does less than that, too): the Israeli writer and Holocaust survivor battles history itself.

-Of course, the Holocaust is everywhere these days, employed in all manner of fiction and film for purposes large and small.(1) Philip Roth puts it to original use in The Plot Against America, in part to twist the rope on what might otherwise be the dull story of a Newark boyhood.
+Of course, the Holocaust is everywhere these days, employed in all manner of fiction and film for purposes large and small.(1) Philip Roth puts it to original use in The Plot Against America, in part to twist the rope on what might otherwise have been the dull story of a Newark boyhood.
 Rather than write about the real pogroms, however, he invents his own, starring Charles Lindbergh for the bad guys and Walter Winchell for the good guys.

 It is, in one critic’s estimation, a “low rent” conceit.
 But it neatly sidesteps all the jackbooted sanctimony that accompanies so many fictional treatments of Nazi crimes, and, more importantly, it restores to history a sense of contingency.
 Nothing is inevitable, Roth’s book insists.
 If it happened there, it might have happened here.
 And if it happened then, what might happen now?